gaschneider/py_asteroids/README.md

 - [X] Add acceleration to the player movement
 - [X] Add a background image
 - [X] Add an explosion effect for the asteroids
+- [X] Create different weapon types(current controlled by amount of lives)
+- [X] Persist best score through different game executions
 - [ ] Make the objects wrap around the screen instead of disappearing
-- [ ] Create different weapon types
 - [ ] Make the asteroids lumpy instead of perfectly round
 - [ ] Make the ship have a triangular hit box instead of a circular one
 - [ ] Add a shield power-up